Is It Safe to Travel to Mali in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks from violent crime and kidnapping, particularly in Bamako, where foreigners are targeted during local holidays.
+Solo travelers face extreme risks from violent crime and kidnapping, particularly in urban areas like Bamako where foreigners are targeted.

 Business Travelersvery high